 Best for: Beach lovers, bustling nightlife, surfers, and outdoor activities.

-Bondi Beach is an iconic suburb in Sydney due to its beach culture and vibrant atmosphere.
+Bondi Beach is an iconic suburb in Sydney due to its beach culture and vibrant atmosphere - no matter the time of year or Sydney's weather, Bondi is always busy and energetic.
 It’s famous for its stunning coastline and surf scene and has all the amenities of a great beach suburb.
 It’s located about 25-30 minutes by car from Sydney Kingsford Smith Airport, depending on the traffic.
 Ideal for beach lovers and outdoor enthusiasts, Bondi offers golden sands, excellent surfing conditions, and numerous beachside cafes and restaurants.
 It also has a lively nightlife with the local bars coming to life each night.
 While it tends to attract a younger crowd due to its vibrant atmosphere, families, couples, solo travellers, and groups of friends flock to the famous destination as it has something for everyone!

 Most activities in Bondi Beach revolve around its beautiful coastline, but there are also great shopping and dining options nearby.
 Here are some must-try experiences: